-The 2016 Florida Legislature authorized non-recurring funds to be competitively awarded by the Florida Commission for the Transportation Disadvantaged through a Mobility Enhancement Grant Program.
-The Florida Commission for the Transportation awarded grant funds to the following Community Transportation Coordinators in the region:
+For the second consecutive year, the Florida Legislature authorized non-recurring funds to be competitively awarded by the Florida Commission for the Transportation Disadvantaged through the Mobility Enhancement Grant Program.
+The following community transportation coordinators in the north central Florida region were awarded funding through this grant program for the transportation disadvantaged.